komsait/AI-BrainTumorDetection/README.md

 # Brain Tumor Detection API

 - A production-ready FastAPI web application for detecting and segmenting brain tumors in MRI images using TensorFlow/Keras models.
-- can be viewed at: :https://tumorai.tahoonkhaled.com
+- can be viewed at: :https://aitumor.tahoonkhaled.com
-- NOTE: for faster and better experience go with the downloaded app.

 ## Features